Upper bounds for integrated information: Introduction

-In particular, IIT enables us to quantify the causal \emph{irreducibility} of each subset of system.
+The measures to quantify integrated information of distinctions $\varphi_d$ and relations $\varphi_r$ that capture the postulates of IIT are presented in \cite{Albantakis2023IntegratedTerms} and are discussed in detail in Section \ref{sec:mechanism_bounds} and Table \ref{tab:intro}.
+According to IIT, the causal components within the system must satisfy the same properties as the system except composition: they must have cause-effect power within the system (intrinsically), select a specific state (information) in a way that cannot be accounted for by their parts (integration) and over a definite set of units (exclusion) \cite{Albantakis2023IntegratedTerms}.
+Formalism of IIT enables us to quantify the causal \emph{irreducibility} of each subset of system.
 A set of units in its current state, also referred to as a \emph{mechanism}, is irreducible if its causal powers cannot be accounted for by its parts.
 For that, the potential cause and the potential effect of each mechanism are identified and the irreducibility is quantified by measuring how such cause or effect can be accounted for only using the parts of the mechanism.
-A central quantity in the formalism of IIT is the mechanism integrated information, denoted by $\varphi$, which measures the causal irreducibility of a single mechanism \cite{Albantakis2022IntegratedTerms,Barbosa2021MechanismInformation}.
+A central quantity in the formalism of IIT is the mechanism integrated information, denoted by $\varphi$, which measures the causal irreducibility of a single mechanism \cite{Albantakis2023IntegratedTerms,Barbosa2021MechanismInformation}.
 An irreducible mechanism, \emph{i.e.,} a mechanism with nonzero $\varphi$, with its corresponding cause and effect is referred to as a \emph{distinction}.

-IIT also provides us with a framework to quantify how different distinctions causally interact with each other by defining and measuring the strength of the \emph{relations} among them \cite{Albantakis2022IntegratedTerms,Haun2019WhyExperience}.
+IIT also provides us with a framework to quantify how different distinctions causally interact with each other by defining and measuring the strength of the \emph{relations} among them \cite{Albantakis2023IntegratedTerms,Haun2019WhyExperience}.
 For example, distinctions might have overlapping effects, making them related.
 Finally, the causal powers of the whole system can be accounted for by its cause-effect structure, which is composed of its causal distinctions and causal relations that bind together the distinctions.